 Most people will need to bend their legs when using doorframe pull-up bars, as the bar isn't very high.
 I highly suggest finding a bar that sits higher than the doorframe, so you can practice pull-ups with full form (straight legs).
 Unfortunately this type of bar is much more difficult to find.

 Example: Here's an example of a standard doorway pull-up bar--the most common type.
 However, I'd highly recommend investing in an elevated pull-up bar that sits above your door.
-I've used this one in my office door for several years, and love it.
+Here's an example of an elevated type.
+I've used one like it for many years, and love it (the exact brand I have is no longer available.)

 Approximate investment: $40 - 70 USD